Pinus echinata: Description

 The leaves are needle-like, in fascicles (bundles) of two and three mixed together, and from 7–11 cm long.
 The cones are 4–7 cm long, with thin scales with a transverse keel and a short prickle.
 They open at maturity but are persistent.
 Shortleaf pine seedlings develop a persistent J-shaped crook near the ground surface.
 Axillary and other buds form near the crook and initiate growth if the upper stem is killed by fire or is severed.

-The bark has resin pockets, which form small depressions, less than 1 mm in diameter.
+The bark has resin pockets (sometimes called pitch patches), which form small depressions, less than 1 mm in diameter.
 This feature can be used to distinguish P. echinata from all other Pinus species within its native range.
+For example, the bark of a loblolly tree is slightly darker, thicker, and more furrowed and rigged in comparison to the shortleaf pine at the beginning of its lifespan, but when it starts maturing these differences fade; however, the resin pockets are still visible on shortleaf pine and can used for identification.

+The crown is a pyramidal head that contains several small branches.
+It does not change much throughout the tree's lifetime.

+The tree has very strong roots, and thus it is able to withstand high winds; additionally, the tree can survive in very dry conditions.
+The roots are able to reach great depths to search for water.
+It is believed the roots are this long due to the wide range of the species that consequently experiences varying climate.

+Shortleaf pine can be found in a variety of soils including, stiff clay, gravel, and sand.
+Although the species is not soil-specific, they do not thrive in wet or very poorly drained conditions.

 Taxonomy

-The Latin specific epithet of echinata refers to hedgehog, from echinus.
+The shortleaf pine is in the Pinus subgenus.
+The epithet of echinata means "spiny" and refers to "hedgehog", from echinus.
+It naturally hybridizes with Pinus taeda; the hybrid typically has a closer resemblance to P. echinata.
+It was named by Phillip Miller, and the date of publication was April 16, 1768.

 Distribution and habitat

 Shortleaf pine has the largest range of the southern US yellow pines.
 It is found from southernmost New York, south to northern Florida, west to eastern Texas and Oklahoma.
 This pine occupies a variety of habitats from rocky uplands to wet flood plains.

+Since the shortleaf pine has such a large range, it can use many different soils.
+Most shortleaf pines grow in soils that have low organic matter in subsurface horizons and are relatively moist.
+The shortleaf pine grows in altitudes of up to 3,000 feet in the Southern Appalachians.

+There are 85 different forest types that the shortleaf pine is a component, spanning 22 states in the U.S. Generally speaking, the volume of shortleaf pines has decreased over time across the U.S.